 Line 1b.
 Enter the housing credit dollar amount allocated to the building for each year of the 10-year credit period.
 The amount should equal the percentage on line 2 multiplied by the amount on line 3a.
-As the housing credit agency is required to allocate an amount that is only necessary to assure project feasibility, the percentage on line 2 and the amount on line 3a can be adjusted by the housing agency.
+The housing credit agency is required to allocate an amount that is only necessary to assure project feasibility.
+To accomplish this, the agency can, to the extent permitted by the code and regulations, lower the percentage on line 2 and the amount on line 3a.
+See the instructions for these lines for the limits that apply.
 For tax-exempt bond projects for which no allocation is required, enter the housing credit dollar amount allowable under section 42(h)(4).